SYMPTOMSA feeling of exhaustion all or much of the time.

-HYDROHot and Cold to the Spine (pp. 68-69 in the author's Water Therapy Manual (see order sheet) is a revulsive compress and acts as a strong stimulant and tonic, and is used in a large number of conditions needing such a treatment.
+HYDROHot and Cold to the Spine (pp. 68-69 in the author's Water Therapy Manual (see book store) is a revulsive compress and acts as a strong stimulant and tonic, and is used in a large number of conditions needing such a treatment.

 The Wet-hand Rub, the Cold Mitten Friction, the Cold-towel Rub, the Wet-sheet Rub, the Dripping-sheet Rub, and the Ice Rub (p.
 98, etc.) are all used to increase body circulation and heat.
 The first four are the mildest and best.